Spousal maintenance & support after divorce in the UK

 It is common for nominal orders to be made for a limited term that ties in with the children reaching a certain age or ceasing full time education.

 How much maintenance should I pay?

 A thorny issue is always earning capacity as opposed to actual earnings.
-It is incumbent upon the recipient to make all reasonable efforts to maximise their income whether that be by way of increasing their working hours, undertaking training in order to improve their earning capacity or other means.
+It is expected that the recipient will make all reasonable efforts to maximise their income, whether that be by way of increasing their working hours, undertaking training in order to improve their earning capacity or other means.

-The goal is to try to provide support to the recipient in order to allow them to achieve financial independence sooner rather than later whilst ensuring that they are not left in an inferior financial position than the higher earning spouse.
+The goal is to try to provide support to the recipient in order to allow them to achieve financial independence sooner rather than later.

-In order to calculate the amount of spousal maintenance you may be entitled to claim one of our family lawyers would need to understand your full circumstances.
-For a free initial telephone consultation about spousal maintenance call 0800 321 3832 or request a call.
+In order to calculate the amount of spousal maintenance you may be entitled to claim, one of our family lawyers would need to understand your full circumstances.